-Mississippi Tenant/Landlord Laws are fairly vague and place the power of subleasing in the landlord’s hands.
-If the landlord prohibits subleasing in the original lease, then the tenant is forbidden from leasing.
-If the landlord allows subleasing, then the tenant should ensure that they receive written permission from the landlord.
+Mississippi Tenant/Landlord Laws, found in Mississippi Code Title 89, are fairly vague and place the power of subleasing in the landlord’s hands.
+If the landlord prohibits subletting in the original lease, then the tenant is forbidden from leasing.
+If the landlord allows subletting, then the tenant should ensure that they receive written permission from the landlord.